onebeyond/12-factor-app-pills/docs/pills/09-disposability.md

 ## Reduce the potential downtime between updating or scaling events

 This means new instances should be started, traffic gradually shifted, and old instances gracefully terminated without interruptions.
-Too slow a response to a health check at end or start could lead to alerts and deployment failures in certain systems.
+Replying too slowly to a health check at end or start could lead to alerts and deployment failures in certain systems.

 ## Avoid losing critical data